Visiting Hours for General Population Prisoners

 - Minor family member of the prisoner: A son, daughter, brother or sister (full, step, or half).

-- Immediate family member accompanying the minor: The child's parent, adult sibling, or the prisoner's father, mother, or adult brother or sister.
+- Immediate family member accompanying the minor: The child's parent, step-parent, grandparent, adult sibling, aunt or uncle.

 - If the visitor is under the age of 18 and is not a family member of the prisoner, a parent or legal guardian must accompany the visitor.

 - In the case of a visitor under the age of 18 who has attained majority status either by virtue of marriage to the prisoner or as an emancipated minor, items 1 and 2 do not apply.
 Appropriate documents must be presented to verify their status.